DivineWalker/Apocalypse/README.md

 Starting Condition: The simulation will start with 10 Humans, age 0 and immunity of 0(5 male and 5 female) and 1 Virus object randomly placed in the grid.
 Each round of the program will symbolize a year passed.
 Stopping Condition: The grid, 10x10, is filled up for 1000 years has passed Overwritten Operators: Operator(+)- if two objects come into contact and meet the criteria then another Human object will be spawned.
-Op
+Operator(=)- checks if the two humans are compatable to have another human
 Human Object Attributes: int Age, bool marriage, double health, int x, int y, double immunity, string gender
 Virus Object Attributes: int x(within bounds), int y(within bounds)
 Description: